benbjohnson/litestream.io/content/reference/config.md

 Litestream currently supports two types of replicas:

-- `"s3"` replicates a database to an S3 bucket.
+- `"abs"` replicates a database to an Azure Blob Storage container.
 - `"file"` replicates a database to another local file path.
+- `"s3"` replicates a database to an S3-compatible bucket.

 All replicas have unique name which is specified by the `"name"` field.
 If a name is not specified then the name defaults to the replica type.
 The name is